 Where to download files to on an iPhone or iPad

-As mentioned above, there is no accessible file system on iOS, which means we can’t just download files to a default Documents folder or similar on the drive.
-Apple has made the lack of accessible file system a little easier to swallow over the past couple years, specifically with the expansion of iCloud services but also with iCloud Drive, a front facing app for most files stored in iCloud.
+As mentioned above, there is no easily accessible file system on iOS, which means we can’t just download files to a default Documents folder or similar on the drive.
+Apple has made the lack of accessible file system a little easier to swallow over the past couple years, specifically with the expansion of iCloud services but also with the Files app, a front facing app for most files stored in iCloud.

 Apple has also opened things up to third-party applications.
 Dropbox is probably the most familiar name in the space.
 Google Drive is also a popular option, and for those users who have limited iCloud storage, these two services might be the best options to download files.